 Growth and Development

-The purpose of the Growth & Development Committee is to:
+The purpose of the Growth Development Committee (GDC) is to:

-- Encourage participation in LWML events and activities, involving women and church workers, and spreading awareness of LWML missions and service.
+• Encourage participation in LWML events and activities that spread awareness of LWML missions and service.

 The Lutheran Women’s Missionary League has a 75-year history and part of that history is the LWML Pledge which reminds us of our reasons for being in mission and our pledge of commitment to our Lord.
 Use this responsive reading to reaffirm your groups’ commitment.